Blacklord100/Blacklord100/README.md

 ### 🌱 Who am I ?
 - ✔️I am a Data Scientist with financial engineering background.
 - ✔️About to finish my financial engineering degree and my MSc in Applied Maths, Data Science at École Polytechnique & Paris Saclay
-- ✔️I'm a fast learner looking for interesting career opportunities.
+- ✔️I'm a fast learner looking for new challenges.
 I am mainly looking to learn further and challenge myself in Data & Finance
 - ✔️I'm quite fun to work with and efficient.
 Get my work done, consulting background helps :D

 ### ⚡ One line that describes me best?